BDC Hamburger Icon

 Surcharging raises your effective prices.

-Haverty chooses not to implement credit card surcharging, citing the highly competitive e-commerce landscape. “[It’s] very easy for consumers to compare prices online,” Haverty cautioned.
-“My strategy is to make up for the credit card surcharge cost in sales volumes rather than directly passing the cost on to the buyer.”
+“[It’s] very easy for consumers to compare prices online,” Haverty said.
+“My strategy is to make up for the credit card surcharge cost in sales volume rather than directly passing the cost on to the buyer.”

-In some places, credit card surcharging is illegal.
+In some states, credit card surcharging is illegal or restricted.

 Credit card surcharging is prohibited in several states and restricted in others.
 If you do business in one of these areas, you could face legal trouble for adding a surcharge or doing so improperly, which may result in fines and negative publicity.